coderturtle/first-90-days/content/temp/narrative.md

 - Introduce **the team, roles, and how each aligns with delivery teams**.
 - *“Think of us as the architects of a skyscraper—some design the structure, some focus on safety, and some ensure it doesn’t collapse when you add new floors.”*

+### **Recent Wins**
+🎉 *“It’s not just about where we’re going, but also how far we’ve already come.”*
+- **Active Architecture Review Board (ARB)** – A structured forum for better decision-making.
+- **Initial Product Architecture** – Establishing a clear **product-driven architecture**, setting a strong foundation for scalability and modularity.
+- *“We’re already seeing the benefits of formalized decision-making and structured architectural thinking.”*

 ### **Audience Engagement:**
 *Poll the audience: “What’s the biggest tech headache you’ve dealt with?”*
 - Use responses to **connect real business pain points to architecture’s role**.